OttCS/Portable-DnD/homebrew/races/Minauron Tiefling.md

 Traditional tieflings are descendants of Asmodeus.
 Despite his appearance being flesh-toned or purple, his descendant tieflings are shades of red and resistant to fire, able to blend into their ancestral environment.

-Tieflings descendant of Mammon/Minauros also reflect similarly, being shades of green and resistant to poison.
-These tieflings typically have golden eyes, harking back to Mammon's insatiable lust for coin.
+Tieflings descendant of [Mammon](https://forgottenrealms.fandom.com/wiki/Mammon)/[Minauros](https://forgottenrealms.fandom.com/wiki/Minauros) also reflect similarly, being shades of green and resistant to poison.
+These tieflings typically have copper, silver, gold, or platinum eyes, harking back to Mammon's insatiable lust for coin.

 While tieflings always get a bonus to charisma, Minauron Tieflings receive a bonus to constitution, needing resilience in unforgiving environments.